furnishing manufacturer (1949)

 His studies on plastic materials lead him to an intuition that will prove decisive for the destiny of the company and of the history of Italian and world design: use plastic in home furnishings and replace traditional materials such as glass and wood with plastics.

 In the panorama of those years, plastic is still seen as a cheap, but low-quality substitute for more noble materials.
 The courageous challenge, transforming matter and above all its perception by users into an alternative element of aesthetic value, is won thanks to technology and investment in the design project.

 The particularity of Kartell is the use of plastic in furniture in a completely original way and with the use of processing technologies traditionally used in other industrial sectors.
 Kartell products are totally made in Italy, even if the largest sales market is made up of the United States.

-In the 1960s, in parallel with the international "Made in Italy" affirmation, Kartell consolidated its identity by developing research into plastic materials and redefining product forms and functions.
+In the 1960s, in parallel with the international affirmation of "Made in Italy", Kartell consolidated its identity by developing research on plastic materials and redefining the shapes and functions of products.

 From then until today the company's history is full of successes that have given a new, more cheerful and carefree face to domestic design.
 From the beginning designers such as Anna Castelli Ferrieri and Gino Colombini bring in the homes of Italians - and not only - objects of common use colored and well finished, giving new dignity to the anonymity of these types: containers, baskets, basins and basins they animate new life and are no longer elements of the domestic landscape to be hidden, but to be exhibited.